« View All Posts

 Tests are truly random.
 One driver may be randomly selected for a test month after month.
 Another driver may only get selected once per year.

-The testing program is overseen by a third-party administrator and drivers are tested at a clinic.
-Lab tests are released to medical release officers (MRO) who release the results to the trucking company if the results are negative.
+Third-party administrators oversee the testing program and drivers are tested at a clinic.
+Lab tests are released to medical release officers (MRO) who release the results to the trucking company if the results are negative (no drugs are detected).
 If the results are positive, the MRO is required to contact the driver.

 Once the company gets in touch with the driver, a 72-hour clock starts.
 Drivers must call the MRO within 72 hours or the results will be reported as-is.